antpln/VideoSegmentationComparison/README.md

 Minimal tooling to compare SAM2 and EdgeTAM video segmentation pipelines.
 Supported prompts are limited to points and bounding boxes for both model families.

+Runners are wired through a light abstraction in `sav_benchmark/runners/base.py`.
+Each model family now subclasses `Model` (see `SAM2` and `EdgeTAM`) and registers its supported prompts on import, so adding a new runner only requires overriding the relevant prompt methods.

 ## Benchmark against a dataset